samizzo/buildbot-config/README.md

 ## Basic installation

-1. Copy *initial_setup.sh* and *install_buildbot.sh* to a directory called `bb` in the home directory of your buildbot user.
+1. Copy *initial_setup.sh* and *install_buildbot.sh* to the home directory of your buildbot user.
 2. Run *initial_setup.sh*.
-This will install homebrew, python2, pip, virtualenv, python-dateutil, and xcpretty.
+This will install homebrew, python, pip, virtualenv, python-dateutil, and xcpretty.
 3. Run *install_buildbot.sh*.
 This will install master and worker instances of buildbot into `$HOME/bb/master` and `$HOME/bb/worker`.